 - Projects where students work in groups with students from different departments to learn about topical inter- and cross-disciplinary research subjects and approaches.
 Symposia in interdisciplinary themes to bring students in contact with leading researchers and science-based companies (e.g. energy solutions, water, data mining, food, nanotechnology, ..).

 - An annual visit to leading international centres of research and technology elsewhere in Europe with an interdisciplinary focus (e.g. Heidelberg, Cambridge, Oxford, CERN Geneva).

 - Visit research institutes and science-based companies to integrate with the honours educational programme specialised topics on societal challenges in areas such as food, nutrition, energy, health, and sustainability.

 Take a look at the Interdisciplinary Honours Brochure for an impression of the Science Faculty honours programme.
-Further details on the interdisciplinary module can be found in the Science Honours Academy Student Guide 2018/2019 for students who started in the academic year 2018/2019, or in the Science Honours Academy Student Guide 2019/2020 for students who started in the academic year 2019/2020 or Science Honours Academy Student Guide 2018/2019 for students who started in the academic year 2018/2019.
-For the latter, a Short Guide has been created as well for a quick overview.
+Further details on the interdisciplinary module can be found in the Student Guide.
+Science Honours Academy Student Guide 2020/2021 for students who started in the academic year 2020/2021, Science Honours Academy Student Guide 2019/2020 for students who started in the academic year 2019/2020 or Science Honours Academy Student Guide 2018/2019 for students who started in the academic year 2018/2019.
+For the latter, a Short Guide has been created as well for a quick overview (Short Guide 2020/2021).
 Alternatively, click herefor contacting details from all the coordinators or download the Interdisciplinary Honours Brochure for a quick overview of the overall Science Faculty Honours Programme.